rieckpil/progmot/content/post/writing-a-book-remotely.md

 While still being euphoric about releasing finish the first version of this book within one year, we knew that our journey wouldn't stop here.
 Right after the release party, we all took some time off and focused more on spreading the news about the release rather than planning what was next.

-Ever since the release of version 1.0 in August 2021, we see great adoption based on readers' feedback, and also created a Slack channel for the community of the eBook for Q&A and general communication.
+Since the release of version 1.0 in August 2021, we have seen tremendous adoption.
+The feedback from the readers is also excellent.
+We also created a Slack channel for Q&A and general communication for the ebook community.

 Both Spring Boot and AWS are more or less mature, at least in the areas that we talk about: SQS, SES, RDS, web development, etc. Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
 Furthermore, we also learn even better best practices or different ways of doing things.

-Thanks to the agile nature of Leanpub and given the fact that we didn't have to ship a physical book to our readers, we are still able to update the eBook post delivery.
+Thanks to the agile nature of Leanpub and given the fact that we didn't have to ship a physical book to our readers, we are still able to update the eBook post-delivery.
 Leanpub has a feature to notify the readers about a new version that they can then download for free.

 While we had no strict roadmap in mind, we all agreed to keep this book up-to-date to avoid a stale book.